duke-malaria-collaboratory/bistro_pipeline/README.md

 If this runs successfully, then run:

 ```
-sbatch scripts/submit_slurm.sbat # submit the job to the cluster
+sbatch submit_slurm.sbat # submit the job to the cluster
 ```

 See below for more information on how to format your data to input to the pipeline, and on how to use snakemake.